-From the SinMap menu, choose Select DEM Grid for Analysis.
+From the Initialization menu on the SINMAP toolbar, choose Select DEM Grid for Analysis.

-Choosing the 'Select DEM Grid for Analysis' menu item displays a file selection dialog box.
+Choosing the 'Select DEM Grid for Analysis' menu item will display a file selection dialog box.
 The user navigates through the drives and directories to locate the desired DEM grid and chooses OK.
-The selected DEM grid is added as a grid theme to the view and is automatically renamed to 'Original DEM' in the view's table of contents.
-A grid legend is created based upon the default Greens to Reds dichromatic color scheme with 10 equal-interval elevation categories.
+The selected DEM grid is added as a grid theme to the map document and is automatically renamed to 'Original DEM' in the table of contents.
+A Greens to Reds color scheme is used.
 This color scheme can be changed at any time without affecting the operation of SINMAP.